kubernetes/enhancements/keps/sig-scheduling/5710-workload-aware-preemption/README.md

 ###### How can an operator determine if the feature is in use by workloads?

-Operators can check the new `scheduler_podgroup_preemption_attempts_total` metric.
+Operators can check the new `scheduler_workload_preemption_attempts_total` metric.
 A value greater than zero indicates that the scheduler is processing Workload Aware Preemption.

 ###### How can someone using this feature know that it is working for their instance?